BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 !img("citae_prisma_7.jpg")

 Using the prism will activate Purple, so do that next.
 From here, move the crystals into their next positions.
-The timing is really tight on this one, but you should be able to make it work.
-Use the Purple Crystal as soon as the light passes both of the circled mirrors, and you should be ok.
+The timing is really tight on this one, so save/reset if needed.
+Use the Purple Crystal as soon as the light passes both of the circled mirrors.

 !img("citae_prisma_8.jpg")

 You'll get confirmation from Serra once you're successful.
 Activate Blue again to cross the ice bridge and enter the door above.
 Time for an Anomaly battle once you're ready.

-!battle(["Necrozma", :NECROZMA, 0], "Rainbow Field or Crystal Cavern Field")
+!battle(["Necrozma", :NECROZMA, 0], "Rainbow Field upon Crystal Cavern Field")

-All six members of the confusing Solgaleo, Lunala, and Necrozma fusion hell are here for a fight.
-All of them share the Psychic type, so you can try to sweep with Ghost and Dark moves or something.
+All six members of the confusing Solgaleo, Lunala, and Necrozma fusion bunch are here for a fight, including Ultra Necrozma in all its 754 BST glory.
+Not to mention some field boosts and seeds to make them even stronger!
+However, all six of them share the Psychic type, so sweeping with Ghost/Dark moves is the way to go.

 Once you win, you can catch **Necrozma**!
 Exit back to the Nightclub once you're done.